Asteraceae

 記事内に商品プロモーションを含む場合があります

-Echinops, known for its spherical, blue-violet flowers, brings a refreshing touch to gardens from summer to fall.
-In Japan, it is also referred to as higotai and is popular as a dried flower.
+Echinops is a plant whose round, blue-violet flowers create a refreshing impression, blooming beautifully from summer to autumn.
+In Japan, it is also known as “Higotai” and is highly popular as a dried flower.

 Basic Information